India invests in capacity development in 5G and 6G technologies: PM Modi - ExBulletin

 “And now we are focusing on hardware.
 We are preparing a set of incentives to become a key semiconductor manufacturer,” he said.

-“Our production-related incentive programs in the electronics and telecommunications sectors are already attracting local and global players to locate in India,” added PM Modi.
+“Our production-related incentive programs in the electronics and telecommunications sectors are already attracting local and global players to establish themselves in India,” Modi added.

 The Prime Minister also described India as one of the leading countries in artificial intelligence and machine learning, especially in the ethical and human-centered use of artificial intelligence.